-Course description: The course is a 2-week, 3 credit clinical rotation in veterinary diagnostic imaging in the Veterinary Teaching Hospital at the Carlson College of Veterinary Medicine at OSU.
-The emphasis will be placed on performing common radiographic procedures, learning to improve radiographic techniques, learning to perform a normal abdominal ultrasound study in small animal patients and to gain experience in reading radiographic studies in small and large animal patients.
+Course description: The course is a 2-week, 3 credit clinical rotation in veterinary diagnostic imaging in the Veterinary Teaching Hospital at the Carlson College of Veterinary Medicine at OSU. he emphasis will be placed on performing common radiographic procedures, learning to improve radiographic techniques, learning to perform a normal abdominal ultrasound study in a small animal and to gain experience reading radiographs of clinical and teaching cases.